-Omarosa Manigault, Next Trump White House Staffer To Be Fired?
+Omarosa Manigault: Next Trump White House Staffer To Be Fired?

 The New York Times reports Kelly came to his clear and stark assessment about Manigault after just a few weeks on the job as Trump’s new, no-nonsense point man.

-Just last month, Manigault caused a stir when she participated in a panel discussion at the National Association of Black Journalists (NABJ) conference in New Orleans about the President’s agenda for black America that became so heated she walked off the stage at one point.
+Just last month, Manigault caused a stir when she participated in a panel discussion at the National Association of Black Journalists (NABJ) conference in New Orleans about the president’s agenda for black America that became so heated she walked off the stage at one point.

 Throughout the panel discussion, some in the audience turned their back to Manigault whenever she spoke and others yelled at her before she snapped back and walked away.